ditlef9/python-nextjs-postgresql-devsecops-gcp/user-feedback-form/README.md

 5. **Creating the Form**<br>
 - First, create the form, then add constants for the form, feedback, handle input changes, and submit.<br>
-- Activity: Implement email validation for the form.
-Why is input validation important for security?
+- Activity: Implement Company (optional) field.

 6. **Styling the form**<br>
 - Add CSS to the form.<br>